mrtgst/shellnote/README.md

 ## Configuration

 The install script creates a config file `/etc/shellnote/shellnote.conf` with the default configuration.
-Edit this file to change settings.

 You can create a user config file in `~/.config/shellnote/shellnote.conf`.
 The settings in this file will override any other.